 - Increased heart rate

-There is an Ocean of Flavors on the Market
+There is an Ocean of Flavours on the Market

-Some of my most beloved e-liquid flavors were from promotional purchases I made for juice going on sale.
+Some of my most beloved e-liquid flavours were from promotional purchases I made for juice going on sale.
 You never know what you might find on the market.

 Look Around Before Settling on a Device

-Will you be sticking primarily with pod or pen style devices?
+Will you be sticking primarily with pen or pod-style devices?
 It’ll be pricier overall, but it’s probably the most convenient method of vaping.